 They are coming to auction, rather than being sold privately to great museums or great collectors, because of the dissolution of a partnership between Jonathan Rosen, a New York real estate tycoon, and Robert Hecht, antiqui-ties dealer extraordinary.
 They have to untie joint ownership deals as they close the New York gallery, Atlantis, which they have run for the last four years.

-The most remarkable offering is

-a complete column krater, or vase. nearly two foot high, painted with a ferocious battle between the Greeks and the Amazons.
+The most remarkable offering is a complete column krater, or vase. nearly two foot high, painted with a ferocious battle between the Greeks and the Amazons.
 Their armour and accoutrements are lovingly delineated while blood lovingly delineated while blood spurts from the dying.
 It is the work of one of the greatest vase painters, known as the Pan painter, and dates from 470-460 BC.
 A price around \$600,000 to \$700,000 is looked for.
-Other highlights include a Ro-
+Other highlights include a Ro-man marble of Moneless balding.

-Other highlights include a Roman marble of Menelaos holding the body of his dead companion Patroklos.
-It is a copy of a Greek sculpture greatly admired in antiquity - at least 12 Roman copies survive.
-The seventeenth-century sculptor Gianlorenzo Bernini considered the copy that he know it. sidered the copy that he knew in Rome to be the most beautiful sculpture that had survived from antiquity.
-Tuesday's example is estimated at \$250,000 to \$275,000.
+Other highlights include a Ro-man marble of Menelaos holding the body of his dead companion Patroklos.
+It is a copy of a Greek sculpture greatly admired in an-tiquity - at least 12 Roman copies survive.
+The seventeenth-century sculptor Gianlorenzo Bernini con-sidered the copy that he know in sidered the copy that he knew in Rome to be the most beautiful sculpture that had survived from antiquity.
+Tuesday's example is en timated at \$250,000 to \$275,000.

 There are plenty of wonderful lesser works in the two session sale, such as the Roman mosaic depicting a comic mask wreathed in flowers and berries (\$75,000 to \$85,000).
 The catalogue notes that it can be compared to the best mo-saics from Pompeii in the Naples museum.
 Then there is a Ro silver eating kit; constructed like a penknife, it includes a knife, fork, two spoons and a toothpick (\$10,000 to \$12,000).
-Hecht bought it at Christie's in 1986 when it was described as unique; his catalogue points out that that Hecht's taste has come under the hammer and it is transforming the market.
+Hecht bought it at Christie's in 1986 when it was described as unique; his catalogue points out that Christie's had missed the report of a similar one found in Bulgaria.
+It is the second time this year that Hecht's taste has come under the hammer and it is transforming the market.
 He provided most of the antiquities collection put to-gether by Bunker Hunt and his brother William - the billionaires who tried to corner the silver market - which was auctioned at Sotheby's last summer for a record-breaking \$11m.